minyk/dcos-maintenance/README.md

     --start-at=START-AT  Start time of this maintenance schedule.
     --duration=DURATION  Duration of maintenance schedule.
 Can use unit h for hours, m for minutes, s for seconds. e.g: 1h.
-    --list=LIST          Name of a specific file to update
+    --list=LIST          Name of the list file to update

   schedule remove --list=LIST
     Remove maintenance schedule

-    --list=LIST  Name of a specific file to update
+    --list=LIST  Name of the list file to update

   status [<flags>]